-the number of podcasts available online.
-All it takes is some great discussion, basic recording gear, and you are ready to compete for a share of the ever-growing target market.
+The evolution of the internet always brings with it new trends and opportunities.
+Lately, there’s been a surge in the number of podcasts available online.
+All it takes is some great discussion, basic podcast gear, and you’re ready to compete for a share of the market.
 But before releasing a podcast, just like any other commodity, you need to ensure that the final product is attractive.
-Producing the podcast in a way that draws in an audience is the surest way of building a loyal audience.
+Producing the podcast with the right elements, including royalty-free music for podcasts, is the surest way to build a loyal audience.

 First impressions matter, even in the world of podcasting.
 Each episode should have a memorable intro that attracts new listeners while still maintaining a relatable aspect for frequent listeners.
 This is usually the main theme song that helps a great deal in creating a rapport with your listeners.
 Try as much as possible to choose an intro track that suits your overall content.
 For instance, if your podcast is about Nascar racing, you could select an electro-pop tune as your intro theme which will give the listeners a sense of high octane activity.